black-studio/black-studio-tinymce-widget/readme.txt

 * Fixed editor issue when dragging widgets from a sidebar to another

 = 1.1.0 =
-* Compatibility fixes for upcoming Wordpress 3.5
+* Compatibility fixes for upcoming WordPress 3.5
-* Added support for the new Wordpress media library dialog
+* Added support for the new WordPress media library dialog
 * Enhanced javascript event handling using jquery .on(...) method

 = 1.0.0 =